theOfficeCat/izumi/README.md

 ![Screenshot](.github/screenshot.jpg)

-I know it's not the best looking tool, but it's a start (I will add colours eventually).
+I know it's not the best looking tool, but it's a start (now it has colors :D).

 ---